Skip to content

 Undredal at the Nærøyfjord

 Undredal is a small village situated at the majestic Nærøyfjord in Western Norway.
-Up until 1988 the remote settlement was accessible solely by water.
-Nonetheless people used to live here for centuries, cultivating the rich soil and living off sheep herding.
+Up until 1988, the remote settlement was accessible solely by water.
+Nonetheless, people lived here for centuries, cultivating the rich soil and living off sheep herding.
 It is famous for a delicious kind of cheese named Geinost, consisting of goat milk.
-Also in Undredal you can find the smallest Viking church in whole of Norway, it has only forty seats (picture 6).
+Also, in Undredal, you can find the smallest Viking church in Norway; it has only forty seats (picture 6).

 test